sveinbjornt/KatSearch/README.md

 Do you remember the good old days, before Spotlight, when search on the Mac simply scanned the filesystem?
 Yeah, me too.
 Unlike Spotlight, KatSearch performs no indexing and only looks at filenames, not content.
 It uses a fast low-level kernel call to search the **entire** file system via the APFS or HFS+ file system catalog.

-* Fast, native, modern macOS app with a responsive, no-nonsense interface, written in Objective-C/Cocoa
+* Fast, native, modern macOS app with a responsive, no-nonsense interface
 * Live search results
 * Scans the actual file system, not just the userland files Apple wants you to see
 * Can run with admin privileges to find all files irrespective of permissions
 * Ubiquitous native drag and drop behaviour, with hooks into Finder actions/services
-* Free, open source software
+* Free, open source software written in Objective-C/Cocoa

 ## Downloads

 * No binaries on offer yet.

 <!--
-*  **[⇩ Download KatSearch 1.0](https://sveinbjorn.org/files/software/katsearch.zip)** (~1.5 MB, Intel 64-bit, 10.8 or later)
+*  **[⇩ Download KatSearch 0.1b](https://sveinbjorn.org/files/software/katsearch.zip)** (~0.8 MB, Intel 64-bit, 10.10 or later)
 -->

 ## Screenshots